dl-solarity/hardhat-migrate/docs/ExternalWallets.md

 ## Cast Wallet Integration

-The Cast integration allows you to use Foundry's cast tool to sign transactions.
+The Cast integration allows you to use [Foundry's](Foundry) cast tool to sign transactions.

+**Prerequisites**:

+1. [Foundry] installed and [Cast] is available
+2. You need to have keystore created with Cast.
+Please, refer to the [official documentation](https://getfoundry.sh/cast/reference/wallet).

 ### Available Options